-Wilmer offers a one year clinical training fellowship focusing on the diagnosis and management of the glaucomas.
+Wilmer offers two clinical training fellowship positions over a one-year period focusing on the diagnosis and management of the glaucomas.
 The program allows a flexible plan for observing and participating directly in medical, laser and surgical glaucoma care with 6 full-time Wilmer faculty members, who perform more than 1,000 surgical procedures per year and see 12,000 outpatients.
-One or two clinical fellows per year are chosen to assure maximal clinical and surgical experience.
+Two clinical fellows per year are chosen to assure maximal clinical and surgical experience.
 The latest in diagnostic equipment is used, including networked HFA2i perimeters, SD-OCT, HRT, and anterior segment OCT imaging.
 The full range of lectures, seminars, and conferences of the Wilmer Institute is available to the fellow, along with glaucoma-specific clinical and research discussion groups.
-These include a weekly “fellows conference” that informally discusses individual cases with faculty and a bi-monthly journal club.
+These include a weekly “fellows conference” with informal discussion of individual cases with faculty, weekly "rounds" in which the clinical care of the most complex glaucoma patients is discussed and a bi-monthly journal club.

 Wilmer fellows have an individual surgical experience that equals or exceeds any other glaucoma fellowship in number of full procedures and in its diversity, including trabeculectomy and its revisions, tube shunt surgery, phacoemulsification, ciliodestruction, Trabectome procedures, and examinations and surgery on children with glaucoma.
 In addition to working in parallel with each faculty member in the faculty outpatient practice, the fellow has an individual clinic at the Bayview satellite center, an established part of the Wilmer department 10 minutes from the main facility.
 The fellowship is accredited by the Residency Review Committee for certification.